Path integrals, complex probabilities and the discrete Weyl representation: Qubits

-In this case the Hilbert space is represented by $L$ qbits.
-The irreducible set of operators, $U_i$ and $V_i$ are represented by $L$ pairs of Pauli matrices ($\sigma_1$ and $\sigma_3$) that act on each qbit.
-This representation has the advantage that it is local in the sense that the $U_i$ and $V_i$ operators act on a single qbit.
+They also satisfy \beq \sigma_3 \sigma_1 = \sigma_1 \sigma_3 e^{{2\pi i \over 2}} \qquad (\sigma_1^2 -1)= (\sigma_3^2-1) =0 . \eeq Any linear operator $A$ on this 2-dimensional vector space is a polynomial with constant coefficients $a_i$ in these operators: \beq A = a_1I + a_2 \sigma_1 + a_3 \sigma_3 +a_4 \sigma_3\sigma_1 . \eeq In this case the Hilbert space is represented by $L$ qubits.
+The irreducible set of operators, $U_i$ and $V_i$ are represented by $L$ pairs of Pauli matrices ($\sigma_1$ and $\sigma_3$) that act on each qubit.
+This representation has the advantage that it is local in the sense that the $U_i$ and $V_i$ operators act on a single qubit and the operators that act on different qubits commute.
+Equations (\ref{qb7}-\ref{qb8}) relate the operators that appear in the discrete path integral to tensor products of single qubit operators $\sigma_1$ and $\sigma_3$.
+The irreducibility of the $U_i,V_i$ operators implies that any gates involving several qubits can be expressed as products of these elementary gates.
+The advantage of these single qubit gates is that they are efficient at representing more complicated gates that involve a limited number of degrees of freedom.